Optimal Verification of (Mis)Information in Networks: Introduction

-Our paper contributes to the economic literature that employs the $SIS$ framework to model the diffusion of various states.
-Inspection in our paper acts very much like vaccination against a disease, as it inoculates individuals against believing a rumor.
-This relates us to papers that focus on strategic decisions to protect one against the diffusion of a disease \citep{toxvaerd2014,Goyal-Vigier,toxvaerd2019,talamas20,bizzarri2020segregating}.
-In particular, \cite{Galeotti-Rogers-AEJ} employ the $SIS$ model to investigate how a planner would allocate vaccinations among two groups in the population.
-In contrast to these papers, our focus is not how protection affects the harmful state, but instead its impact on the prevalence of the truth, a positive state.
-Recent literature on opinion dynamics on random graphs \citep{akbarpour2018,sadler2020} or the impact of word-of-mouth advertising on product adoption \citep{Campbell,carroni2020bring}, captures adoption behavior in which the possibility of verification is absent.
+Verification in our paper acts as vaccination against a disease, as it inoculates agents against believing misinformation.
+This relates our work to papers on the strategic decision to protect against a disease \citep{Galeotti-Rogers-AEJ,Goyal-Vigier,talamas20,bizzarri2025homophily}.
+In contrast to these studies, we examine not how protection affects the harmful state, but how it influences the prevalence of the truth, a positive state.
+Furthermore, unlike these papers, here protection is not a local public good \citep{KM,KM23}.

-Related to our work, \cite{Tabasso1} and \cite{clz19} study the simultaneous diffusion of two types of information.
-However, in these papers the two information are non-contradictory and may be held by agents simultaneously.
+Related to our work, \cite{Tabasso1} and \cite{clz24} study the simultaneous diffusion of two types of information.
+However, in these papers, agents may believe in both simultaneously as they are not contradictory.

-We focus on the problem a planner faces when they are able to set inspection rates.
-This is a complementary problem to questions of strategic diffusion of messages \citep{Bloch-Rumors,kr20}, or individuals' incentives to exert effort in verification \citep{mpt22}.